web-engineering/web-engineering-textbook/source/git_branching.md

 * How to merge your changes and your teammates changes
 * How to create a branch
 * How to merge your branch back into master
+* How to use merger requests / pull requests in your project

 ----------------------------------------------------------------